rnd-pro/jsda/README.md

 JSDA embraces leveraging native web technologies to their full potential without unnecessary complexity.
 Rather than reinventing existing solutions, JSDA provides workflow principles for utilizing web standards with maximum flexibility and minimal overhead.

-> JSDA is a set of principles and recommendations that doesn't force you to use specific tools.
+> JSDA is a set of principles, conventions and recommendations that doesn't force you to use specific tools.

 ### The Central Concept